I was born in Cape Town, South Africa and moved to the suburbs of Boston, Massachusetts just before Kindergarten. Talk about culture shock!

 Upon moving to Miami, I worked in copywriting and as a middle school English/Creative Writing teacher before I decided to share my stories full time.
 After my first son was born, I joined a critique group and finished my novel, For Clarissa's Eyes Only which now remains locked in a drawer.
 I eventually sold three young adult novels, Shrinking Violet, Indigo Blues and Pure Red.
 Then in February, 2012, Shrinking Violet was adapted into the Disney Channel Original movie, Radio Rebel starring Debby Ryan!

-My next story, I Want to Ride the Tap Tap is a picture book and will be released Spring of 2020.
+My picture book, I Want to Ride the Tap Tap was released December 29, 2020.
+Up next is my middle grade novel, Sydney A. Frankel's Summer Mix-Up, releasing November 1, 2021.
 I love writing for kids of all ages!

 Copyright © 2018 Danielle Joseph - All Rights Reserved.